 The driver for this post was the fact that, every three years, Alitalia closes down its loyalty scheme, wipes out your existing miles balance, and then relaunches the scheme the next day!
 December 2012 was the last time this happened, and the new version of MilleMiglia is now up and running – but only to December 2015 ….

 At present, Alitalia is offering 5,000 bonus miles if you sign up for MilleMiglia before tomorrow night.
-The link to join is here.

 The ONLY reason I mention this on Head for Points is that you can use 5,000 Alitalia miles to claim a €25 discount on a €100+ Alitalia flight.
 You might therefore find this worthwhile if you were planning a break in Italy.